 Some people will prefer using the Linux command line because of its speed and simplicity, however, you don’t get the benefit of changelogs, and it’s not as easy to exclude individual modules.
 Here are the commands you need to do the module update process via the Linux command line:

 fwconsole ma listonline | grep ‘upgrade’ Example output:

 Upgrade All Modules

 fwconsole ma upgradeall

 Wait for the process to complete and you will be returned to a command prompt.
-Some modules have components which are built from source code and can take a while to complete.
+Some modules have components that are built from source code and can take a while to complete.

 This is the same as clicking “Apply Changes” in the Web GUI, and is necessary after completing updates:

-System updates use the Linux operating system’s package manager, yum, to download and install server level components.
+System updates use the Linux operating system’s plan manager, yum, to download and install server-level components.
 This includes things like Asterisk, Apache, fail2ban, the Linux kernel, and so on.
 These updates are important and should be run regularly.
 System updates can be done via the GUI or command line.

 System Updates via the GUI (FreePBX 14+)